digital-land/digital-land.github.io/content/blog-post/beta-team.md

 ## We need to focus on our flow
 <a href="https://www.flickr.com/photos/psd/46214552701/in/photolist-2dpPEqM" title="Do less, flow more"><img src="https://live.staticflickr.com/4866/46214552701_af5cda2276.jpg" alt="Do less, flow more"/></a>

-We are failing our users and not giving them the data they need because our production line is blocked.
+We're failing our users and not giving them the data they need because our production line is blocked:

-* Our standards take too long to make.
+* our standards take too long to make
-* Local authorities are still uncertain about what we expect them to do, and we don’t yet show them enough value from their hard work.
+* local authorities are still uncertain about what we expect them to do, and we don’t yet show them enough value from their hard work
-* We haven’t added many new data sources since the launch.
+* we haven’t added many new data sources since launch
-* And we still don’t know anywhere near enough about the users of our data.
+* and we still don’t know anywhere near enough about the users of our data

 In particular we’re failing to respond to, and action their feedback.